 Our Faculty includes approximately thirty teachers whose skills relate to performance and teaching, as well as a demonstrated commitment to the community.
 Teachers are professionals, with a Bachelor’s degree or equivalent, and many have completed studies at the Master’s level.

-Christopher Burton (Chamber Program Coordinator)
+Keith Reid (Chamber Program Coordinator)

 Alex Cheung (Coach)